judgels/judgels/docs/developers-guide_concepts.rst

 The other Judgels repositories are prefixed with **judgels-**.
 For each Judgels application <app>, there will be a repository named **judgels-<app>**, which hosts the application code.

-In addition, for each Judgels applications, there will be **judgels-<app>-commons** repository, which contains parts of the application that can be used by other applications that depend on it.
+In addition, for some Judgels applications, there is **judgels-<app>-commons** repository, which contains parts of the application that can be used by other applications that depend on it.

 judgels-commons
     Consists of basic dependencies used by all applications.